Explore

 Engaged teams

 Transformation efforts are incredibly challenging and can even be emotional.
 Overhauling the culture and mindset of the organization means that some people will respond with uncertainty and skepticism.
-People may wonder how they will fit into the new environment and whether changes at the organization will stick.
+People might wonder how they will fit into the new environment and whether changes at the organization will stick.
 This is why it is important to involve everyone in the transformation — with strong leadership from the CEO and executive team.

 Related: